4W4I5/Semester-7-Notes/SSD/Sessional 1 Prep/Sessional 1 Prep Notes.md

 		- Deployed security tools, including static analysis and vulnerability prediction models, along with visual dashboards to monitor security performance.
 - ### **5.
 Testing and Evaluation**
 	- **Objective**: Test the security features for accuracy, effectiveness, and ease of use.
 Gather feedback for future iterations.
-		- Conduct both automated testing (e.g., static analysis, penetration tests) and manual reviews to evaluate the security features.
+		- Conduct both automated testing (e.g., static analysis, penetration tests, Static Application Security Testing + Dynamic Application Security Testing) and manual reviews to evaluate the security features.
 		- Analyze the effectiveness of the QSA and VPM models in detecting vulnerabilities.
 		- Gather feedback from development and security teams on the usability of the dashboards and the integration with existing tools like version control systems (e.g., GitHub).
 	- **Key Deliverable**:
 		- Comprehensive testing reports outlining detected vulnerabilities, security scores, and areas for improvement in future iterations.
 - ### **6.
-Maintenance and Continuous Improvement**
+Maintenance | Patching Vulns**
 	- **Objective**: Ensure ongoing security by continuously updating and fine-tuning the models and mechanisms based on new data and threats.
 		- Regularly update the vulnerability databases and machine learning models to address newly discovered vulnerabilities and adapt to evolving security challenges.
 		- Monitor the system for false positives and negatives, adjusting thresholds and algorithms as necessary.
 		- Plan periodic **security reviews** and **re-assessments** using QSA and VPM to maintain the system’s security posture over time.
+			- Patch any vulns if found
 	- **Key Deliverable**:
 		- A long-term maintenance plan, incorporating regular updates, security reviews, and feedback loops to ensure the system remains secure against emerging threats.